teks/squadron-commander/HOWTOPLAY.md

 This timing system, which I call 'event-based,' was needed to avoid painful design compromises.
 Mostly games are implemented monotonically.
-In turn-based games, for instance, each turn is the same in-game length of time.
+In turn-based games, for instance, each turn represents an equal time interval.
 But in naval warfare, upon which starship combat is generally based, long periods of time pass without any meaningful strategic decisions.
-So a conventional design would result in significant 'dead' play time, and preventing that would result in other problems.
+So a conventional design would result in significant 'dead' play time.

-Event-based timing hopefully compromises less by letting players run large or small blocks of simulation time as they wish, say `r 5` or `r 25` as needed.
-Hopefully, they'll be safe from unpleasant surprises thanks to the game's event-based pausing.
+Event-based timing instead lets players run large or small blocks of simulation time as they wish, say `r 5` or `r 25` as needed, yet be safe from unpleasant surprises thanks to the game's event-based pausing.

 Simulation Fundamentals
 -----------------------